beyawnko/Beya_Waifu/README.md

 Beya_Waifu is a Qt based graphical interface for upscaling and denoising images or videos.
 The project integrates the RealCUGAN and RealESRGAN upscalers and presents them in a single GUI.
+Project is inspired and heavly reworked from Waifu2x_GUI by @AaronFeng753

 ## Features

-- Simple Qt interface supporting image, GIF and video files
+- Advanced featured Qt interface with a simple layout supporting image, GIF and video files
 - Queue based processing with per-file progress information
 - Multi-GPU configuration and compatibility tests
 - System tray integration and drag & drop of files